 Chapter 1: The old life

-I was thinking while standing over a stove, cooking a sauce for one of our most popular dishes when another order came in.
+I was thinking about my boyfriend while standing over a stove, cooking a sauce for one of our most popular dishes, when another order came in.

 “Yes chef!” the kitchen staff replied in unison and finished preparing the order.